davedoesdev/qlobber-fsq/README.md

   - `{String} wildcard_some` The character to use for matching zero or more words in a message topic to a subscriber.
 Defaults to `#`.

-  - `{Function (info, handlers, cb(err, ready, filtered_handlers))} filter` Function called before each message is processed.
-You can use this to filter the subscribed handler functions to be called for the message (by passing the filtered list as the third argument to `cb`).
-If you want to ignore the message _at this time_ then pass `false` as the second argument to `cb`. `filter` will be called again later with the same message.
-Defaults to a function which calls `cb(null, true, handlers)`. `handlers` and `filtered_handlers` are ES6 Sets, or arrays if `options.dedup` is falsey.
+  - `{Function (info, handlers, cb(err, ready, filtered_handlers)) | Array} filter` Function called before each message is processed.

+    - You can use this to filter the subscribed handler functions to be called for the message (by passing the filtered list as the third argument to `cb`).

+    - If you want to ignore the message _at this time_ then pass `false` as the second argument to `cb`. `filter` will be called again later with the same message.
+    - Defaults to a function which calls `cb(null, true, handlers)`.

+    - `handlers` and `filtered_handlers` are ES6 Sets, or arrays if `options.dedup` is falsey.

+    - You can supply an array of filter functions - each will be called in turn with the `filtered_handlers` from the previous one.

+    - The filter function(s) are also available as the `filter` property of the `QlobberFSQ` object and can be changed whenever you want.

 <sub>Go: [TOC](#tableofcontents)</sub>